-At December 31, 2021, Tecpetrol has a negative working capital of \$4,638 million (\$5,177 at December 31, 2020) which is generated mainly by borrowings.
+At December 31, 2022, Tecpetrol had a negative working capital of \$22,650.6 million (at December 31, 2021 it had a negative working capital of \$4,638.1) which was generated mainly by borrowings.
 This situation is constantly monitored by the members of the Board and the Management.
 The Company has different alternatives that will allow it to adequately honor all commitments assumed.